DavidVentura/blog/blog/raw/learning-pcie/POST.md

 date: 2024-05-06
 tags: pci-e, qemu, c
 slug: learning-pcie
-incomplete: true
-description: Creating a PCI-e device in QEMU that Linux can enumerate
+description: Creating a very simple PCI-e device in QEMU
 ---

 Ever since reading about the [FuryGpu](https://www.furygpu.com/), I've been curious about how PCI-e works and what it would take to build a simple display adapter.